poojan-pandya/calendar-wizard/README.md

 Input can be supplied line-by-line via the command line or through a text file with the -f flag.
 (See `sampleinput.txt`)

-The first line of input or the first line of the file should specify the date (either "today", "tomorrow", or MM/DD/YYYY)
+The first line of input of the first line of the file should specify the date (either "today", "tomorrow", or MM/DD/YYYY)

 Then, enter events in the following format:
 ```